-Traceability plays a key role in the standards of the KIR Kosher Certification.
+Traceability plays a key role in the standards of the BIR Kosher Certification.
 Information is gathered and processes are

 monitored at every step of the production process.
 Facilities are checked with increasingly precise methods.

-The KIR label of Badatz Igud Rabbonim constitutes the mark of inspection and certification for a product meeting KIR Kosher
+The BIR label of Badatz Igud Rabbonim constitutes the mark of inspection and certification for a product meeting BIR Kosher

 requirements and standards.
 Approved producers commit themselves to adhere strictly to a series of guidelines